vyomasystems-lab/challenges-ManojRe/level1_design1/README.md

 ![LVL1des1_bugfree](https://user-images.githubusercontent.com/86054925/180419974-239a53eb-cdcc-4618-99e8-10239ed3bcee.PNG)

-The updated design is checked in as adder_fix.v
+The updated design is checked in as mux_bugfree.v

 ## Verification Strategy